 Accomodations

-Accomodation options at camp include shared cabins, space fore tenting, and space for vehicle camping.
+Accommodation options at camp include shared cabins, space for tenting, and space for vehicle camping.
 Tent and vehicle camping are the only options if you need a non-shared space.
 There are no RV hook-ups for vehicle camping.

-Cabins will be shared in groups of roughly six people.
+Cabins will be shared in groups of roughly four-six people, depending on how many people camp.
 We will set-up cabin sharing based on people's needs such as scent-free, low-noise etc. Please indicate any needs you have for shared space in the question around accessibility on the application form.

 Most indoor buildings have overhead fluorescent lights - we plan to keep them off whenever possible and use alternative string lights, lamps etc when spaces need to be lit.